lumeland/lume.land/docs/creating-pages/page-data.md

 ### draft

-The draft variable mark this page as draft, which means it will ignored unless the environment variable `LUME_DRAFTS` is defined as `"true"`.
+The draft variable marks this page as a draft, which means it will be ignored unless the environment variable `LUME_DRAFTS` is set to `"true"`.

 ### layout

-To define the layout that is used to render the page.
+Defines the layout that is used to render the page.
 See [Layouts](layouts.md) for more info.

 ### tags